mohammedkhalilia/mohammedkhalilia.github.io/content/publication/predictive-model-fhir/index.md

 ---
-title: 'Comprehend Medical: A Named Entity Recognition and Relationship Extraction Web Service'
+title: 'Clinical predictive modeling development and deployment through FHIR web services'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Parminder Bhatia
-  - Busra Celikkaya
   - Mohammed Khalilia
+  - Myung Choi
+  - Amelia Henderson
+  - Sneha Iyengar
+  - Mark Braunstein
-  - Selvan Senthivel
+  - Jimeng Sun

-date: '2019'
+date: '2015'
-doi: '10.1109/ICMLA.2019.00297'
+doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2019-01-01T00:00:00Z'
+publishDate: '2015-01-01T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;